meteor-space/template-controller/README.md

 ## Related Projects

 * [TemplateTwoWayBinding](https://github.com/comerc/meteor-template-two-way-binding) Two-Way Binding for Blaze templates with support for `TemplateController`.
+* [Blaze Magic Events](https://github.com/themeteorites/blaze-magic-events) was confirmed by @comerc to work with `TemplateController`

 ## License
 Licensed under the MIT license.